hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 - **``adaptive.components``** – Optional sequence of score components.
 If omitted, HYPREDRV installs a built-in default component set.

-Adaptive decisions are reported through HYPREDRV's existing internal logging framework when ``HYPREDRV_LOG_LEVEL >= 2``.
+The HYPREDRV logging framework reports adaptive decisions when ``HYPREDRV_LOG_LEVEL >= 2``.

 Each component contributes a nonnegative term to the total score.
 The current formula is: